obsidian-tasks-group/obsidian-tasks/docs/Queries/Global Query.md

 ## Examples

 Currently, any query that is allowed in a task block will also work as your Global Query.
-But this feature is especially useful for applying [filters](Filters) or [layout options](Layout) by default for all your queries.
+This feature is especially useful for applying [filters](Filters) or [layout options](Layout) by default for all your queries.

 > [!warning]
-> It currently isn't generally possible to reverse layout or filter instructions from a Global Query in task blocks within your vault.
+> It isn't always possible to override a filter or layout option set in the Global Query.
 We're tracking this across several issues: [issue #1619](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1619) and [issue #1806](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1806).

 ### [[Layout]]